 Flat spray nozzles are good for spraying general areas.
 Cone nozzles are ideal for treatment and spot spraying.
 You can also find adjustable nozzles, nozzles that can offer a stream or a fine spray and nozzles made from a variety of materials.
 The best choice comes down to what you will be using the sprayer to do.

 Always consult the packaging for anything you are spraying.
 You can further minimize drift by spraying when there is less air movement.
 This may be at dusk or dawn but pretty much whenever it is not windy.

 Can the spray tank withstand the pressure?

 The spray tank itself will not maintain pressure.
 The pressure is maintained in a separate chamber designed for that.
 This chamber is typically made from injection-molded materials and is built to withstand the garden sprayers’ operating pressure.

-7. How do I know how much I’m spraying?
+How do You know how much I’m spraying?

 You can know this by spraying, collecting, and measuring the amount of liquid that comes out for a particular time frame.
 You can do this for a minute.
 When doing this you want to maintain a steady pumping of the handle.